Spiced Apple Cake with Vanilla Glaze

 • 1 teaspoon vanilla

-Make it a loaf cake: To turn this into a loaf cake, cut the recipe in half and bake in a loaf pan.
-Reduce the baking time to about 45–48 minutes, or until a toothpick inserted in the center comes out clean.
+To turn this into a loaf cake, cut the recipe in half and bake in a standard loaf pan.
+You will want to reduce the baking time to about 45–48 minutes, or until a toothpick inserted in the center comes out clean.

 A forkful of moist apple cake with white icing rests on a white plate.